uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_G.md

 EQUAL to ’30600’ in the declaration, then for the specific &lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt; the Data Group CONSIGNEE shall not be used AND &lt;CONSIGNMENT- CONSIGNEE&gt; shall not be used.
-For the rest of the repetitions of &lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt; the specific IF statement (“If at least one &lt;CONSIGNMENT-HOUSE CONSIGNMENT-ADDITIONAL INFORMATION.Code&gt; is EQUAL to ’30600’”) shall be re-validated.<br /><br />
+For the rest of the repetitions of &lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt; the specific IF statement [If at least one &lt;CONSIGNMENT-HOUSE CONSIGNMENT-ADDITIONAL INFORMATION.Code&gt; is EQUAL to ’30600’] shall be re-validated.<br /><br />
-During the Transitional Period same approach shall be followed for the &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-ADDITIONAL INFORMATION.Code&gt;.
+During the NCTS-P4/NCTS-P5 Transitional Period same approach shall be followed for the &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-ADDITIONAL INFORMATION.Code&gt;.

+**Technical Description**

+N/A

+## G0002

+**Functional Description**

+XSD contains a non-standard regular expression for this data item.

 **Technical Description**

 N/A

 ## G0002